 Max Enrollment: 30

-Prerequisites: Fulfillment of the basic skills component of the Quantitative Reasoning requirement.
+Prerequisites: Fulfillment of the Quantitative Reasoning (QR) component of the Quantitative Reasoning & Data Literacy requirement.
 No prior background with computers is expected.

 Distribution Requirements: MM - Mathematical Modeling and Problem Solving